-- 1. Do the following: - a.
+- 1. Health and Safety.
+Do the following: - a.
 Explain to your counselor the most likely hazards you may encounter while participating in cooking activities and what you should do to anticipate, help prevent, mitigate, and respond to these hazards. - b.
 Show that you know first aid for and how to prevent injuries or illnesses that could occur while preparing meals and eating, including burns and scalds, cuts, choking, and allergic reactions. - c.
 Describe how meat, fish, chicken, eggs, dairy products, and fresh vegetables should be stored, transported, and properly prepared for cooking.
 Explain how to prevent cross contamination. - d.
 Discuss with your counselor food allergies, food intolerance, and food-related diseases of these concerns.
 Explain why someone who handles or prepares food needs to be aware of these concerns. - e.
 Discuss with your counselor why reading food labels is important.
-Explain how to identify common allergens such as peanuts, tree nuts, milk, eggs, wheat, soy, and shellfish. - 2.
-Do the following: - a.
+Explain how to identify common allergens such as peanuts, tree nuts, milk, eggs, wheat, soy, and shellfish.

+- a.
 Using the MyPlate food guide or the current USDA nutrition model, give five examples for EACH of the following food groups, the recommended number of daily servings, and the recommended serving size: - 1.
 Fruits - 2.
 Vegetables - 3.
 Grains - 4.
 Proteins - 5.
 Dairy - b.
 Explain why you should limit your intake of oils and sugars. - c.
 Determine your daily level of activity and your caloric need based on your activity level.
 Then, based on the MyPlate food guide, discuss with your counselor an appropriate meal plan for yourself for one day. - d.
-Discuss your current eating habits with your counselor and what you can do to eat healthier, based on the MyPlate food guide. - 3.
-Do the following: - a.
+Discuss your current eating habits with your counselor and what you can do to eat healthier, based on the MyPlate food guide. - e.
+Discuss the following food label terms: calorie, fat, saturated fat, trans fat, cholesterol, sodium, carbohydrate, dietary fiber, sugar, protein.
+Explain how to calculate total carbohydrates and nutritional values for two servings, based on the serving size specified on the label.

+- a.
 Discuss EACH of the following cooking methods.
-For each one, describe the equipment needed, , how temperature control is maintained, and name at least one food that can be cooked using that method: baking, boiling, broiling, pan frying, simmering, steaming, microwaving, and grilling, foil cooking, and use of a Dutch oven. - b.
-Discuss the benefits of using a camp stove on an outing vs. a charcoal or wood fire.
+For each one, describe the equipment needed, how temperature control is maintained, and name at least one food that can be cooked using that method: baking, boiling, broiling, pan frying, simmering, steaming, microwaving, and grilling, foil cooking, and use of a Dutch oven. - b.
+Discuss the benefits of using a camp stove on an outing vs. a charcoal or wood fire. - c.
+Describe for your counselor how to manage your time when preparing a meal, so components for each course are ready to serve at the correct time.

-Note: The meals prepared for Cooking merit badge requirements 4, 5, and 6 will count only toward fulfilling those requirements and will not count toward rank advancement.
-Meals prepared in the outdoors, using your menu plan for this requirement, cook two of the five meals you planned in requirement 6 using either a lightweight stove or a low-impact fire.
-Use a different cooking method from requirement 3 for each meal.
-The same fireplace may be used for both meals.
-You must also cook a third meal using either a Dutch oven OR a foil pack OR kabobs.
-Serve this meal all of these meals to your patrol or a group of youth for rank advancement may not count toward the Cooking merit badge.
-You must not repeat any menus for meals actually prepared or cooked in requirements 4, 5 and 6.
+Note: The meals prepared for Cooking merit badge requirements 4, 5, and 6 will count only toward fulfilling those requirements and will not count toward rank advancement or other merit badges.
+Meals prepared for rank advancement or other merit badges may not count toward the Cooking merit badge.
+You must not repeat any menus for meals actually prepared or cooked in requirements 4, 5, and 6.